Bhavikom/Android-Java-Interview-Quesions-Answer/README.md

     1. Primitive Data Types:
     A primitive data type is pre-defined by the programming language.
 The size and type of variable values are specified, and it has no additional methods.

-    2.Non-Primitive Data Types:
-    These data types are not actually defined by the programming language but are created by the programmer.
-    They are also called “reference variables” or “object references” since they reference a memory location which stores the data.

-    Primitive Data Types
     Data types in Java are classified into 4 aspects as int, float, character and boolean.
 But, in general, there are 8 data types.
 They are as follows:

     boolean data type